mritunjaysharma394/vowpal-wiki/One-Against-All-(oaa)-multi-class-example.md

     vw -t -i oaa.model oaa.dat -p oaa.predict

 Similar to what we do in vanilla classification or regression.

-The resulting `oaa.predict` file has contents:
+The resulting `oaa.predict` file is:

     1.000000 ex1
     2.000000 ex2